 On June 5, 2004, Archbishop Hanus dedicated the newly renovated St. Pius X Church, the new St. Pius X Hall, youth center, meeting rooms, resource library and child-care area.
 Our “Dare to Dream” became a reality.

-Father Philip Thompson was appointed pastor on July 13, 2010, upon Father Klein’s retirement.
+Father Jon Seda was appointed pastor on July 12, 2022, upon Father Thompson's retirement.
 He continues to lead a vibrant Catholic faith community in the long tradition that has gone before us.
 We move forward in hope to further the Kingdom of God among us.